openwfm/wrf-sfire-docs/docs/clusters_guide.md

 and more.
 See [Singularity](../singularity/) for more details.

 **We will be happy to install software and build containers for you, do not hesitate to ask!**

+## Building Your Own Software

+Here are the best practices when you compile and link your own software:

+* Use `math-alderaan` head node to build software for use on the Alderaan cluster.
+Use `module avail` to see which tools are available in [modules](./modules/).
+We can add other tools and package them in modules on request.

+* Use `clas-compute` or `math-colibri-i02` to build software for the Colibri cluster, and `clas-compute` or `math-score-i01` for the Score cluster.
+You can download and build libraries and other package in your own account.

+* Alderaan runs Centos 8, while `clas-compute` and Colibri and Score clusters Centos 7.
+Software built on one will normally not work on the other.